This article was updated on July 25, 2018.

 Mobile apps are gaining popularity in the HR space, making it possible, for instance, for employees to view pay and benefits information and conduct timekeeping.

-A time app, for instance, might have a clock, time card, calendar and team schedule, allowing managers and employees to coordinate and plan.
+An internal app, for instance, might have a clock, time card, calendar and team schedule, allowing managers and employees to coordinate and plan.
 A time and/or pay app would also offer security in the form of a convenient login such as a Touch ID and PIN.
 Moreover, mobile access to HR information like Time and Pay can be more efficient than traditional web access by way of a desktop.

 But simply providing great value is not enough.
 Helping your employees understand and use your internal app should be a major component of any digital transformation initiative.